 Interconnected Local Landmarks

 Turn left under the viaduct onto La Belle Avenue to encounter an area of Midtown that has blossomed in the last five years with the revitalization of The Coke Plant.

 Following the 1937 Flood, Luther F. Carson built this magnificent structure as a Coca-Cola bottling plant.
 Within this landmark building today you will find Dry Ground Brewing Company, Pipers Tea and Coffee, Mellow Mushroom pizzeria and more.

 Turn left and head back down Broadway.
 On your right is Midtown Market, a full-service grocery with the best deli in town.
 You can take your lunch across the street and enjoy the outdoors in Keiler Park.

 Continue down Broadway to 28th Street/Joe Clifton Drive.
 Turn left for a side trip to McCracken County's Carson Park, a prominent fixture of Paducah since 1936 when Luther Carson donated the park to McCracken County.
 Marked by its covered grandstands and Floral Hall, built in 1882, you’ll see horses stabled and trained here year-round.

 The fairgrounds and race track have hosted the McCracken County Fair and Antique Gas Engine & Tractor Shows for decades.
-This fall, two new events will utilize this wonderful green space in the heart of the Midtown neighborhood!
+In 2021, two new events, Touchdown & Tunes Tailgate Party and YACtoberfest, utilized this wonderful green space in the heart of the Midtown neighborhood!